-(BBIC, EEPROM) is a digital speech/signal processing system that implements all the functions of speech compression and memory management required in a digital telephone.
+(BBIC Flash Memory, EEPROM) is a digital speech/signal processing system that implements all the functions of speech compression, record and playback, and memory management required in a digital telephone answering machine.

 The BBIC system is fully controlled by a host processor.
 The host processor provides activation and control of all that functions as follows.